imskm/chat/README.md

 18. Implement `join` command					-- done
 19. Implement `msg` command						-- done
 20. Implement `quit` command
+21. Fix server responds empty NAMES reply which it should not.
+Server should send RPL\_ENDOFNAMES when no user is online
+24. Fix the reply protocol, current implementatino is missing prefix.
+See http://chi.cs.uchicago.edu/chirc/irc.html
+25. When an IRC client connects to an IRC server, it must first register its connection.
+This is done by sending two messages: NICK and USER.
+26. When new client successfully registes him/her self then send welcome message to him/her.
+27. Fix bug when quitting client server hit with SIGSEGV.

 # Message commands for all requests